Technology Tales

 TrueVector Error

-ZoneAlarm cut off VMware’s access to the internet so it was time to reinstall it.
-However, I messed up the reinstallation and now there seems no way to reinstate things like they were without tampering with my Windows XP installation status and I have no intention of doing that.
+ZoneAlarm cut off VMware's access to the internet, so it was time to reinstall it.
+However, I messed up the reinstallation and now there seems no way to reinstate things like they were without tampering with my Windows XP installation status, and I have no intention of doing that.
 The thing seems to think that it can start a TrueVector service that does not exist.

 Since I have to have some security software on board, I made a return to the Symantec fold with my purchase of Norton 360.
-That does sound extreme but I have been curious about the software for a while now.
+That does sound extreme, but I have been curious about the software for a while now.
 You get the usual firewall, antivirus and antispam functions with PC tuning, anti-phishing and backup features available as well.
-It is supposed to be unobtrusive so we’ll see how it goes from here.
+It is supposed to be unobtrusive, so we'll see how it goes from here.

 Update:

-PC Pro rates the software highly while Tech.co.uk accuses it of being bloatware.
+PC Pro rates the software highly, while Tech.co.uk accuses it of being bloatware.
 Nevertheless, the only issue that I am having with it is its insistence on having Microsoft Update turned on.
-For now, I am sticking with Shavlik’s NetChk Protect, especially seeing what Microsoft has been doing with its update service.
-Take a look at Windows Secrets.com to see what I mean.
+For now, I am sticking with Shavlik's NetChk Protect, especially seeing what Microsoft has been doing with its update service.
+Have a look at Windows Secrets.com to see what I mean.
 Other than that, it seems to working away in the background without intruding at all.

 New version of ZoneAlarm Security Suite